imandra-ai/imandra-vscode/README.md

 ### Merlin functionality

+The merlin integration for this VSCode extension builds on the existing excellent [OCaml and Reason IDE](https://marketplace.visualstudio.com/items?itemName=freebroccolo.reasonml) for Reason and OCaml files.
+It provides a mirror of the environment variables for each of the possible commands, and code actions function exactly the same as from this repository.
 By default, merlin uses specific readers to analyse `imandra` and `imandra-reason` files.

 At present the `imandra` and `imandra-reason` reader extensions for merlin provide: